judet4/metamax/README.md

 # metamax

-This is the first line I write in git with rstudio
+This is the first line I write in git with rstudio.

+Voila the second line.